Root canal treatment is a procedure where infected contents in nerve chambers are removed and the chamber is filled to prevent reinfection.

 The next step is finding the nerve canals.
 Canals are very thin and narrow and the number of canals differs depending on each tooth.

 The dentist cleans the root canals using special chemicals.
 This will kill all the bacteria in the pulp chamber.
 The next step is to determine the canal’s length.
-The dentist will use x-rays and some instruments to determine the correct length.
+The dentist will use small dental x rays and some instruments to determine the correct length.

-If the crown portion of the tooth is weak, then you have to make a porcelain crown to cover the entire tooth.
-Teeth crowns provide strength to the tooth and prevent fracture of teeth.
+If the crown portion of the tooth is weak, then you must make a porcelain crown to cover the entire tooth.
+Teeth porcelain crowns provide strength to the tooth and prevent fracture of teeth.

 Common problems after root canal treatment: